The draft Greater Newcastle Metropolitan Plan 2036 (PDF, 6.7MB ) was exhibited from 30 November 2017 until 28 February 2018.

 Chunping also has good friends who live in Taree.
 She visits them occasionally, and it tends to take her around an hour and half to drive there.

-On 27 and 28 April, the Department of Planning and Environment (DPE) hosted a workshop with key stakeholders to look at ways metropolitan planning could help Greater Newcastle meet the challenges and take advantage of future opportunities.
+On 27 and 28 April, the Department hosted a workshop with key stakeholders to look at ways metropolitan planning could help Greater Newcastle meet the challenges and take advantage of future opportunities.
 The feedback gathered from the workshop will be used to shape the vision statement that will be included in the draft Greater Newcastle Metropolitan Plan.

 Key topics discussed at the workshop included:

 Establishing a unifying story for Greater Newcastle that recognises diverse local characteristics of the region.
 This may include using the close ties to Sydney, but remaining self-reliant and resilient.

 Capitalising on Global Gateways (including the Port and Airport) and creating new opportunities for:

 Planning for new types of housing, based on communities’ rapidly changing expectations and lifestyles.
 Delivering infrastructure and services in new ways, to reduce development costs and accelerate supply.

 Exploring how changes in technology will influence how we move around the Metropolitan area.
 Setting the scene for an integrated public transport network across the Metropolitan area.